geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

     The script assumes you set the search path for your db schema.
 Usually in postgres it is `geostore`.
 So make you sure to set the proper search path before to execute the script in postgres. (e.g. `SET search_path TO geostore;` )

 !!! node
-    If you want or you can not execute the migration script, you can set in `geostore-datasource-ovr.properities` the following property to make MapStore update the database for you
+    If you don't want to or you can not execute the migration script, you can set in `geostore-datasource-ovr.properities` the following property to make MapStore update the database for you

     ```properties
     geostoreEntityManagerFactory.jpaPropertyMap[hibernate.hbm2ddl.auto]=update